 A parade held in your honor through downtown Monmouth is led by a piper and drummer, where you will join more than 400 first-year students who are greeted by Monmouth merchants.
 Businesses and organizations welcome students with coupons, refreshments, and gifts.
 Come home with the menus for your soon-to-be favorite pizza or Chinese restaurant and introductions to the stores and services on which you will rely during college.

 An annual spring observance, honoring the college’s founding, showcasing student talents and celebrating their scholastic achievements.
 Classes are cancelled to allow students to attend an Honors Convocation, participate in games and competitions, present performances and make scholarly presentations.

-Monmouth College played its first football game against neighboring Knox College in 1888, beginning a rivalry that is today the sixth oldest in college football.
+Monmouth College played its first football game against neighboring Knox College in 1888, beginning a rivalry that is today the seventh oldest in college football.
 The annual “Battle for the Bronze Turkey” is so-called because the turkey-shaped trophy originated when the game was annually played on Thanksgiving.

 With participation in football games (including marching band, bagpipe band, cheerleading, dance squads, and broadcasting), water polo, soccer, and many other sports, it is safe to say that half of our students participate directly or indirectly with our athletic programs.